y-scope/log-archival-bench/docs/methodology.md

 # Methodology

-We developed LogArchivalBench to compare various log management tools.
+We developed Log Archival Bench to compare various log management tools.
 The benchmark focuses on two key aspects: Ingestion performance, including data compression ratio, and search performance.
 Below, we describe our testing process, which metrics we gather, the datasets and queries we use, and the tools we test.
 - [Methodology](#methodology)
   - [Testing process](#testing-process)
     - [Ingestion](#ingestion)